mongodb/docs-realm/examples/cpp/README.md

 Either remove the CMakeCache.txt file and CMakeFiles directory or choose a different binary directory.
 ```

-Run this from a clean build directory, or remove the specified files.
-On a
+You can either run `cmake ../ -G Xcode` from a clean build directory, or remove the
+files specified in the error.

-successful build, you should see `examples.xcodeproj` in the `/build` directory.
+On a successful build, you should see `examples.xcodeproj` in the `/build` directory.

 Open the project in Xcode.